 The La Arena gold mine is located in northern Perú, 480 km north-northwest of Lima.
-The mine consists of two types of mineral deposits: high-sulfidation epithermal oxide gold mineralization hosted in brecciated sandstone within the Chimu Formation, and copper-gold sulfide mineralization hosted in multi-stage porphyry drill/blast intrusives.
+The mine consists of two types of mineral deposits: high-sulfidation epithermal oxide gold mineralization hosted in brecciated sandstone within the Chimu Formation, and copper-gold sulfide mineralization hosted in multi-stage porphyry intrusives.
 Operations are currently exploiting the oxide gold reserve by open pit methods using conventional drill/blast, load and haul methods.
-Ore is truck-dumped onto a leach pad with no crushing or agglomeration required prior to leaching.
-As of January 1, 2016, Measured and Indicated oxide resources totaled 120.8 million tonnes with an average gold grade of 0.39 g/t containing 805,000 ounces of gold and Proven and Probable oxide reserves of 80.3 million tonnes with an average gold grade of 0.36 g/t containing 919,000 ounces of gold.
-The mine produced a record 230,436 ounces of gold in 2016 at total cash costs per ounce produced net of byproduct credits of $596 and all-in sustaining costs per ounce produced net of byproduct credits of $837.
+Ore is truck-dumped onto leach pads with no crushing or agglomeration required prior to leaching.
+As of January 1, 2017, Measured and Indicated oxide resources totaled 63.8 million tonnes with an average gold grade of 0.39 g/t containing 805,000 ounces of gold and Proven and Probable oxide reserves of 54.1 million tonnes with an average gold grade of 0.41 g/t containing 715,000 ounces of gold.
+The mine produced 204,400 ounces of gold in 2016 at total cash costs per ounce produced net of byproduct credits of $596 and all-in sustaining costs per ounce produced net of byproduct credits of $837.

-As of January 1, 2016, Measured and Indicated sulfide mineral resources for the La Arena deposit totaled 274 million tonnes with average gold and copper grades of 0.24 g/t and 0.33 percent, respectively.
+As of January 1, 2017, Measured and Indicated sulfide mineral resources for the La Arena deposit totaled 274 million tonnes with average gold and copper grades of 0.24 g/t and 0.33 percent, respectively.
 Proven and Probable sulfide reserves are reported at 63.1 million tonnes with average gold and copper grades of 0.31 g/t, and 0.43 percent, respectively.
 These estimates are unchanged from the previous Mineral Reserve and Mineral Resource update as of January 1, 2016.
 Following the completion of an internal scoping study of the La Arena Phase II Project early in 2017, the Company has commissioned M3 Engineering & Technology to complete a Preliminary Economic Assessment of the project, with completion targeted for the third quarter of 2017.